 Key Largo to Key West (or Vice Versa)

-Traveling the Overseas Highway on a florida keys road trip
+Traveling the Overseas Highway

-The distance from Key Largo to Key West is under 100 miles, and without stops, you can expect the drive to take you about 2.5 hours; however there’s no fun in that!
+It’s a unique part of the world that is sometimes hard to believe exists.
+The Florida Keys are made up of hundreds of islands called “keys.”
+The distance from Key Largo to Key West is under 100 miles, and without stops, you can expect the drive to take you about 2.5 hours; however, there’s no fun in that!
 This post goes into the best Florida Keys stops you should make!

-Key Largo
+Start in Key Largo

 Snorkel in John Pennekamp Coral Reef State Park

-John Pennekamp Coral Reef State Park is located right in Key Largo and was established in 1963 to protect the only living coral reef in the entire country.
+John Pennekamp Coral Reef State Park is located in Key Largo and was established in 1963 to protect the only living coral reef in the country.
 This state park is well worth a visit as it’s the first and one of the only undersea parks in the US.

 Tour the Coral Restoration Foundation Education Center

-Did you know that we have lost 50% of the world’s shallow-water coral reefs in the last three decades?
-It’s estimated by 2100, we could lose them all if humanity does not act fast.
+The Coral Restoration Foundation (CRF) is a unique nonprofit headquartered right in Key Largo and well worth a stop when driving from Key Largo to Key West.
+Did you know we have lost 50% of the world’s shallow-water coral reefs in the last three decades?
+By 2100, we could lose them all if humanity does not act fast.
 Did you also know that coral is an animal (not a plant)?
-As these animal numbers decline, their genetic diversity and population resiliency are lost.
+Their genetic diversity and population resiliency are lost as these animal numbers decline.

 Dive The Spiegel Grove Wreck

-Key Largo is the dive capital of the USA, so if you are a diver, you can’t visit the Florida Keys and not go for at least one dive underwater.
+Key Largo is the dive capital of the USA, so if you are a certified diver, you can’t visit the Florida Keys without going for at least one dive underwater.
 Horizon Divers runs epic dive trips every morning and afternoon.
+We spent the entire day with them and loved every minute of our diving time.
+We were lucky to see two eagle rays and a few turtles, which made our trip even more exciting!

 Harry Harris Beach and Park

-The park has several excellent amenities like a tidal pool, boat ramp, grills, picnic tables, showers, playgrounds, and a bike path!
+Henry Harris Park is a great option if you are looking for an enjoyable day at the beach while enjoying your time in Key Largo.
+This is a popular hangout for locals and tourists, especially on a nice day.
+The park has several excellent amenities, including a tidal pool, boat ramp, grills, picnic tables, showers, playgrounds, and a bike path!
 It’s a common spot for anglers and snorkelers to come to!
 Note that there is a parking fee of $5 per person on Saturdays, Sundays, and Federal Holidays.

 What to Bring to the Beach?
 50 Beach Must Haves